AVGRadmin/Deep-Live-Cam-Docker/README.md

 Note: I do not speak these extra languages personally, so any input on changing is welcome as a issue or fork of this [overhead](https://github.com/AVGRadmin/DeepLiveCam) repo.
 Mr.GPT helped me with the translation for these languages.

 Want to add your own language here?
-Just fill in the default [English](https://github.com/AVGRadmin/Deep-Live-Cam-Docker/blob/main/modules/lang/english.py) form below with your own language and post it as an issue over at the [overhead](https://github.com/AVGRadmin/DeepLiveCam/issues) repo!
+Just fill in the default [English](https://github.com/AVGRadmin/Deep-Live-Cam-Docker/blob/main/modules/lang/english.py) form with your own language and post it as an issue over at the [overhead](https://github.com/AVGRadmin/DeepLiveCam/issues) repo!

 ## How do I install it?